Questions Mark answered in an interview for All About Photo.

 What are your projects?

-I shot continuously in my home city of San Francisco, but for some reason, my best photos seem to come during travel to foreign countries.
+I shoot continuously in my home city of San Francisco, but for some reason, my best photos seem to come during travel to foreign countries.
 I’m planning a trip to several new (to me) European cities this summer.

 Your best memory as a photographer?